 If two or more persons shall assemble together to do an unlawful act, and separate without doing or advancing toward it, such persons commit an unlawful assembly, and are guilty of a misdemeanor.

 Furthermore, a conviction of violating NRS 203.060 mars the defendant's criminal record and reduces his/her chances of securing employment.

-This article summarizes the Nevada offense of unlawful assembly.
+In this article, our Las Vegas criminal defense attorneys summarize the Nevada offense of unlawful assembly.
 Scroll down further to learn the law, defenses, and penalties in Las Vegas.